 - Sequence of Operations Review/Finalization

 To leverage the controls team’s skillset early on, the CxA can give the controls contractor team a chance to be heard in the design and early construction process by encouraging its involvement in a Sequence of Operation (SOO) review.
 The controls contractors are experts in their controls systems, so they can often add input about a better way to control a piece of equipment from their past experiences.
-Often there are multiple paths that lead to the same desired result, and the controls contractor can help lead the team in the way that makes most sense with his or her particular control system.
+Often there are multiple paths that lead to the same desired result, and the controls contractor can help lead the team in the way that makes most sense with their particular control system.
 This can reduce the need for Requests for Information (RFIs) and may reduce the number of issues discovered due to differences in sequence interpretation during functional testing.

 As the CxA, encouraging the controls contractor to speak up to ensure he or she receives the time required to successfully implement their systems will allow the controls contractor to see the CxA as an advocate rather than adversary.
 That will help build trust and a team mindset when it comes to implementation and testing.
 This will also ensure that the systems are ready to the best of the contractor’s ability instead of being pieced together over long and mistake-ridden days in a mad dash to move into functional testing.